 The block diagram on the opposite page shows the principal components plus the control and data paths of microNOVA RAM boards.
 The board is organized into two banks of dynamic RAM memory, each with 2,048 or 4,096 16-bit memory locations.
-The board contains clock drivers for each memory bank, an address selection/configuration network, a memory bus transceiver, a control buffer, and address data paths for moving information within the board.
+The board contains clock drivers for each memory bank, an address selection/configuration network, a memory bus sense amplifier/bus driver, a control buffer, and address data paths for moving information within the board.

-The memory transceiver and memory control buffer connect the RAM board to the microNOVA memory bus.
+The memory address receivers and sense amplifier/bus drivers and memory control buffer connect the RAM board to the microNOVA memory bus.
 The protocols by which the microNOVA CPU communicates with memory are detailed in the Technical Reference for microNOVA Integrated Circuits (DGC no. 014-000074).

 When an address appears on the memory bus at the start of a memory operation, the board and bank selection network enables the board if the address on the bus falls within the range of addresses assigned to the board by the placement of its starting address jumpers.
-The network enables the clock driver for the appropriate memory bank, and the twelve low-order bits of the address are driven onto the RAM address lines.
+The network enables the clock driver in the appropriate memory bank, and the twelve low-order bits of the address are driven onto the RAM address lines.
 The action taken next by the board depends on the type of memory operation to be performed.
-If the operation is a memory read, the memory control signals drive the contents of the addressed memory location onto the board's data out lines to the memory transceiver.
-If the RAM disable signal PHIL has not been asserted by a ROM board assigned to the same address, the memory transceiver places the 16-bit memory word on the memory bus.
+If the operation is a memory read, the memory control signals drive the contents of the addressed memory location onto the board's data out lines to the memory sense amplifier.
+If the RAM disable signal PHIL has not been asserted by a ROM board assigned to the same address, the memory bus driver places the 16-bit memory word on the memory bus.